 AMENDMENT

-This Constitution shall not be amended except at an Annual General Meeting of the Association by a two-thirds majority of those present and entitled to vote.
+This Constitution shall not be amended except at a General Meeting of the Association by a two-thirds majority of those present and entitled to vote.

-Notice of of the proposed amendment shall be given to members at least 30 days before the proposed amendment is tabled for discussion at the relevant Annual General Meeting AND for the avoidance of doubt, two-third majority of members present and voting shall be approximated to the nearest whole number.
+Notice of the proposed amendment shall be given to members at least thirty (30) days before the proposed amendment is tabled for discussion at the relevant Annual General Meeting AND for the avoidance of doubt, two-third majority of members present and voting shall be approximated to the nearest whole number.

-NO ADDITION, alteration or amendment shall be made to or in the Constitution of Federal Government College, Idoani Old Students Association unless the same has been previously submitted to and approved by the Registrar-General of the Corporate Affairs Commission.

-Notice of all such amendments shall also be forwarded to the Registrar-General, Corporate Affairs Commission, Abuja.

 SPECIAL CLAUSE

-The income and property of Federal Government College, Idoani Old Students Association, whensoever derived shall be applied solely towards the promotion of the Association as set forth in this Rules and Regulations/Constitution and no portion thereof shall be paid or transferred directly or indirectly by way of dividend, bonus, or otherwise by way of profit, to the members of the Association.
+The income and property of Federal Government College, Idoani Alumni Association, whensoever derived shall be applied solely towards the promotion of the Association as set forth in this Constitution and no portion thereof shall be paid or transferred directly or indirectly by way of dividend, bonus, or otherwise by way of profit, to the members of the Association.

-PROVIDED that nothing herein shall prevent the payment, in good faith, of reasonable and proper remuneration to an officer, servant or consultant of the Association in return for any service actually rendered to Federal government College, Idoani Old Students Association, but so that no member of the Board of Trustees or Executive Council shall be appointed to any salaried office of Federal Government College, Idoani Old Students Association, or any office paid for by fees, and t
+PROVIDED that nothing herein shall prevent the payment, in good faith, of reasonable and proper remuneration to an officer, servant or consultant of the Association in return for any service actually rendered to the Association, but so that:

+no member of the Board of Trustees or Executive Council shall be appointed to any salaried office of the Association, or any office paid for by fees, and t

-hat no remuneration or other benefits in money or monies shall be given by the Association to any member of Board of Trustees or Executive Council except repayment of out-of-pocket expenses or reasonable and proper rent for premises demised or let to the Association provided that the provision last aforesaid shall not apply to any payment by any company to a member of the Association in which such member shall not hold more than one-hundredth part of the share capital and such member shall not be bound to account for any share of profits he may receive in respect of any such payment.
+hat no remuneration or other benefits in money or monies shall be given by the Association to any member of Board of Trustees, National Executive Council or NEXCO except repayment of out-of-pocket expenses or reasonable and proper rent for premises demised or let to the Association.

 WINDING UP/DISSOLUTIONS

-IN the event of a Winding up or Dissolution of Federal Government College, Idoani Old Students Association, and there remains after the satisfaction of all the debts and liabilities, any property whatsoever, the same shall not paid to and distributed among the members of Federal Government College, Idoani Old Students Association, but shall be given or transferred to some other institution(s) having objects similar to that of the Association and the body or bodies are prohibited from distributing its or their income and property amongst its or their members to an extent at least as great as is imposed on Federal Government College Idoani Old Students Association, under or by virtue of the SPECIAL CLAUSE hereof, such institution(s) to be determined by the members of Federal Government College Idoani Old Students Association, and if effect cannot be given to the aforesaid provision, then to some charitable object.
+IN the event of a winding up or dissolution of Federal Government College, Idoani Alumni Association, and there remains after the satisfaction of all the debts and liabilities, any property whatsoever, the same shall not paid to and distributed among the members of Federal Government College, Idoani Alumni Association, but shall be given or transferred to some other institution(s) having objects similar to that of the Association and the body or bodies are prohibited from distributing its or their income and property amongst its or their members to an extent at least as great as is imposed on Federal Government College Idoani Alumni Association, under or by virtue of the SPECIAL CLAUSE hereof, such institution(s) to be determined by the members of Federal Government College Idoani Alumni Association, and if effect cannot be given to the aforesaid provision, then to some charitable object.

 INTERPRETATION; BYE LAWS AND STANDING ORDERS